 Sean Griffey (03:58)

-Yeah, know, honestly, I think we thought we would at some point. ⁓ And we went to look and raise money probably about 18 months in, and we had some transaction at that point, not a ton to be honest, like it took us a number of years, but we got a couple of term sheets back and we looked at them and didn't love.
+Yeah, honestly, I think we thought we would at some point.
+And we went to look and raise money probably about 18 months in.
+We had some traction at that point, not a ton to be honest, like it took us a number of years.
+But we got a couple of term sheets back and we looked at them and didn't love the terms, didn't love how they saw the business.
+And we told ourselves, if we can make it another nine months, these term sheets will look a lot different because we knew we were on the precipice of growing.

-it does more harm than good in the sense of venture puts you on a timeline and it takes a while in media to build an audience.
-Right. ⁓ And that doesn't usually correspond with venture timelines.
-And so we really got lucky that we built a much better business by bootstrapping.
+And nine months came and the business was generating cash flow, and we just decided we didn't need the money and that we could grow on our own.
+So, we got very lucky to not raise money.
+And honestly, in the type of business we were building, in digital media, venture does more harm than good in the sense of venture puts you on a timeline and it takes a while in media to build an audience, right?
+And that doesn't usually correspond with venture timelines.
+So, we really got lucky that we built a much better business by bootstrapping.

 Elizabeth Shea (05:16)

-So that's really interesting from the standpoint of, bootstrapping and then actually turning cashflow positive as I understand at some point, when did you determine that the right thing to do would be to look to exit the business or did you approach it that way?
+So that's really interesting from the standpoint of, bootstrapping and then actually turning cashflow positive as I understand at some point.
+When did you determine that the right thing to do would be to look to exit the business or did you approach it that way?
 Was it an accidental exit or was it very purposeful?

 Sean Griffey (05:33)

-And for the first time, we had a financial person share a vision and talk about our business the way we talked about our business and share what they thought the next steps would be, which were our next steps to the to the point where I had coffee with them the first time and I went back and talked to my co-founders and said, like, hey, have we been sharing any of these slide decks at conferences or anything?
-Because I thought these guys were feeding back.
+For the first time, we had a financial person share a vision and talk about our business the way we talked about our business and share what they thought the next steps would be, which were our next steps.
+It was to the point where I had coffee with them the first time and I went back and talked to my co-founders and said, “hey, have we been sharing any of these slide decks at conferences or anything?”
+I thought these guys were feeding back our language to us to sort of flatter us into liking them.
+And it turns out we were always contrarians until we met them.
+That was the first time we found someone that shared the vision.

 Elizabeth Shea (07:24)